xgeoff/clearhealth/pages/pricing.md

 ---
 title = "ClearHealth Pricing, Business Model, and Regulatory Strategy"
 ---

-Let’s tackle it in three integrated parts: **pricing, business model, and regulatory path** — focused on an HSA-compatible, transparent, low-overhead plan like *ClearHealth Basic*.
+**Pricing, business model, and regulatory path** — focused on an HSA-compatible, transparent, low-overhead plan like *ClearHealth Basic*.

 ## 💵 1.
 Pricing: What You Could Realistically Offer It For